 Body Image and Pregnancy

-If worries about your body image affect your pregnancy or daily life, talk to your health care provider.
+If worries about your body image affect your pregnancy or daily life, talk to your provider.